Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Computational literature studies is an emerging field within digital humanities.
-In their large-scale LLM applications paper, \textcite{ziems_can_2023} discuss the computational analysis of themes, settings, emotions, roles and narratives, and benchmark some of these tasks.
-Instead of testing against another benchmark, a real world study \parencite{sobchuk_computational_2023} is replicated here, to illustrate how instructable LLMs can be used as a simpler alternative to complex computational pipelines, which often require extensive parameterization.
-The latter study seeks to compare approaches of capturing and clustering thematic (genre) similarity between literary texts.
-This is tested by comparing how well clustering of automatically extracted features matches a manually assigned genre system of Detective, Fantasy, Romance and Sci-Fi.
-They evaluate a large set of combinations of text embedding algorithms (bag-of-words, topic models, embeddings), their parameters, preprocessing steps and distance measures for the final step of clustering.
-The target measure is the Adjusted Rand Index \parencite[or ARI;][]{hubert_comparing_1985}.
+In their LLM applications paper, \textcite{ziems_can_2023} discuss the computational analysis of literary themes, settings, emotions, roles, and narratives, and benchmark some of these tasks.
+The following is a replication of a recent study \parencite{sobchuk_computational_2024} which sought to compare computational methods of capturing and clustering thematic (genre) similarity of literary texts against manually assigned genres (Detective, Fantasy, Romance, Sci-Fi), using the Adjusted Rand Index \parencite[ARI;][]{hubert_comparing_1985}.
+Combinations of text embedding algorithms (bag-of-words, topic models, embeddings), parameters, preprocessing steps, and distance measures were evaluated.
+This replication illustrates both how instructable LLMs can be used as simpler alternatives to complex parameterized computational pipelines, and how to conceptualize longer texts such as books in a MAQD.